The Black Beacon Trail Races- FAQs 2026

 Black Beacon 50mile drop bag

-For the Black Beacon 50 mile ultra one drop bag will be taken to Llangynidir Village Hall (CP4)
+For the Black Beacon 50 mile ultra one drop bag will be taken to Llangynidr Village Hall (CP4).

-For the Black Beacon Ultra Bach and Trail race you can have a finish line bag which can be left and stored at the finish line and near the coach collection points.
+For all races you can have a finish line bag which can be left and stored at the finish line and near the coach collection points.

 21) Where can we stay in the local area?